oktadev/okta-blog/_source/_posts/2020-10-31-spring-cloud-config-okta.md

 * Table of Contents
 {:toc}

-## Create an OAuth2 Application in Okta
+## Create an OpenID Connect Application in Okta

 Sign up for a free developer account at <https://developer.okta.com/signup>.
-This will be used to secure our microservices using OAuth2.
+This will be used to secure our microservices using OAuth 2.0 and OpenID Connect (OIDC).
 After signing up, log in to your Okta account at `https://your-okta-domain.okta.com`.

 Click **Applications** in the top nav menu.